Samsung dazzles phablet followers with more girth, size

 Samsung is now planning to introduce a smartphone with a curved display next month, potentially another variant of the Note 3.

 The Note has since grown in stature every year since its first-generation 5.3-inch screen.
-The Note 3's screen is nearly two-thirds bigger than Apple's 3.5-inch iPhone 4, and manufacturers are increasingly adopting immense screens dangerously close to tablet territory.
+The Note 3's screen is nearly two-thirds bigger than Apple's 3.5-inch iPhone, and manufacturers are increasingly adopting immense screens dangerously close to tablet territory.

 Huawei's Ascend Mate has an even bigger 6.1-inch screen, and Sony's Xperia Z Ultra boasts a 6.4-inch screen, making it only less than an inch smaller than Amazon's Kindle Fire tablet.
 Samsung's Galaxy Mega has a 6.3-inch screen.